xonixx/xonixx.github.io/param_tests.md

 - It's less straightforward (although, of course, possible) to run a single test case with parameterized test.

 - Since you have separate tests you are able to apply meaningful names to each of them.
-If you go further, you could say of adding a java-doc to some/all of them to clarify each test scenario (example: reference to a business requirement, etc.).
+If you go further, you could say of adding javadocs to some/all of them to clarify each test scenario (example: reference to a business requirement, etc.).

 - It's more IDE-friendly (therefore, maintainable, comprehensible).